russross/meddler/README.md

 *   QueryAll(db DB, dst interface{}, query string, args ...interface) error

-    Perform the given query, and scan the results into dst, which must be a pointer to a slice of structs.
+    Perform the given query, and scan the results into dst, which must be a pointer to a slice of structs/pointers to structs.

     For example:

-        var people []Person
+        var people []*Person
         err := meddler.QueryAll(db, &people, "select * from person")

 *   Scan(rows *sql.Rows, dst interface{}) error